j0z/SwanBot/readme.md

 to do, because chances are you're updating Twitter, Facebook, or Google+ on the go.
 Taking pictures?
 Connecting via Wifi?
 That works too.
-It's redundant to explicitly tell SwanBot where you're at: It already has enough data to deduce that on its own.
+It's redundant to explicitly tell SwanBot where you're at; It already has enough data to deduce that on its own.

 API